gammasim/containers/simtelarray/README.md

 cd gammasim
 git clone git@github.com:gammasim/containers.git
 ```
-- Clone gammasim-tools into the external directory (this is where the source files of gammasim-tools will be available for development):
+- Clone simtools into the external directory (this is where the source files of simtools will be available for development):
 ```
 cd containers/simtelarray/external
-git clone git@github.com:gammasim/gammasim-tools.git
+git clone git@github.com:gammasim/simtools.git
-cd gammasim-tools
+cd simtools
 ```
 Go to the following path (gammasim/containers/simtelarray/) and assure that there is a *Dockerfile* there:
 ```